T-Deekshitha/RTL-Design-of-16-bit-ALU/README.md

 ![ALU_schematic](https://github.com/user-attachments/assets/98f1abc7-be93-4a5d-a0cc-89b580f1cb3c)

 A and B are 16 bit inputs (operands).
 OP is the input which represents operator.
 There are 3 combinational logic units for logical, arithmetic and multiplication operations.
 Demuxes are used to route the input given to these units taking "OP" input as select line.
 A multiplexer is used to choose correct output from these blocks.
-In erilog code, mux and demux are written using case statement.
+In verilog code, mux and demux are written using case statement.

 LOGICAL:
 A behavioural code is used to perform logical operations like inverting, AND, OR, XOR, shifting and rotating etc using a case statement.